cwylie3737/Coursera-Getting-and-Cleaning-Data-Project/README.md

 1. The GitHub repo contains a README.md file that explains the project purpose and scope.
 2. The GitHub repo contains a CodeBook.md file that describes all the variables and summaries calculated, along with units, and any other relevant information.
-3. The Github repo contains an R script that produces the tidy_dataset.txt output file.
+3. The Github repo contains an R script that produces the tidy dataset output file.
 4. The work submitted for this project is the work of the student who submitted it.
 5. The submitted data set is tidy.